r-stein/sublime-text-latex-smart-quotes/README.md

 - The language detection checks for the babel package, hence it won't work if you use an other package for language support.

 - To disable the automatic language detection and define a language, which should always be used, you can define it in your user settings.
 For example you can add `"latex_smart_quotes_current_language": "german-ucs"` to always use german with unicode support.
-You might want to do this if you only use one language anyway.
+You might want to do this if you only use one language anyway.<br>
+  **If you are a native english speaker you might want to add `"latex_smart_quotes_current_language": "english"` to your settings file.**

 ## Options